ZionDevelopers/youtube-ad-auto-skip/README.md

 =====
 ![Logo](https://addons.mozilla.org/user-media/previews/thumbs/192/192740.jpg?modified=1622132899)
 ====
-This is NOT an Ad Blocker, It just closes faster.
+This is NOT an Ad Blocker, It just closes faster.<br/>
 Support YouTubers by disabling AdBlock / uBlock on youtube.com and use this extension to close the ads as soon as possible after the Close / Skip button is available.<br/>

 New Feature: Automatically mute video ads (Changeable on Options)<br/>